JakubAbramczyk/Neural_network_to_classify_20newsgroups/README.md

 # Neural_network_to_classify_20newsgroups
-PyTorch implementation of Neural network to classify 20newsgroups dataset
+PyTorch implementation of neural network to classify 20newsgroups dataset